Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Laplace problem

 The left hand side of \eq{VEMH1projection} is the product of known polynomials, so it is readily available.
 On the contrary, integration by parts is applied to evaluate the right hand side of the equation:

-The surface integral of the equation above is computed from the internal degrees of freedom, while the line integrals on the straight edges are evaluated by standard quadrature rules for polynomials.
+The volume integral of the equation above is computed from the internal degrees of freedom, while the boundary integrals on the straight edges are evaluated by standard quadrature rules for polynomials.
 On the other hand, the discrete functions $\trialfcn_i$ are not polynomials on curved edges, so that the parametrization $\gamma_e$ defined in \eq{mapping_gamma} is used to recover the polynomial structure on the reference interval $I_e$ \cite{daveiga2019virtual2}: